HOW AND WHERE TO BUY BIKES ONLINE

-Several questions may naturally come to you as you digest all of this.
-At the risk of demonstrating that I talk to myself entirely too much, let me ask and answer the questions that came to me and that I researched the answers to.
+Answer your own good questions – Several questions may naturally come to you as you digest all of this.
+At the risk of demonstrating that I talk to myself entirely too much, let me ask and answer the questions that came to me and may come to you as a fellow cycling enthusiast.

 Q. How do you assure the fit of a bike you buy online?

 A. The best way is to get your fit measurements done before you order a bike.
 (Sorry if I sound like a broken record… or maybe, a skipping CD… how about a buffering stream?)
 If you’ve got your stack and reach numbers and compare them to those on the bike geometry chart, you should be able to find and buy a bike that will fit after tweaking seat height, stem length and angle, etc. These are all things you should do regardless of whether you buy your bike from an online store or a bike shop.

 Q. How good is the bike info at online stores and how informed is the online staff?